RVirmoors/ccia/resources.md

 [tixy.land](https://tixy.land/) by [Martin Kleppe](https://twitter.com/aemkei/status/1323399877611708416): when all you need is (t)ime, (i)teration, and the (x,y) plane.

-[React](https://reactjs.org/), if p5.js is no longer enough and you want to make "real" interactive sites / apps.
+[React](https://reactjs.org/), if you want to make the jump from p5.js to interactive sites / apps "for grownups".